joachimlechner/sit/README.md

-# sit
-SIT - Svn with gIT extensions
+# SIT - Svn with gIT extensions

 written by Joachim Lechner